BestTimesToVisit.com Logo

 transport

 Book your Zion Canyon Scenic Drive shuttle tickets well in advance, especially if visiting during peak season (spring and fall).
-The shuttle is the easiest way to get around the main canyon, and reserving your spot online avoids long lines at the visitor center.
-Consider using the park's free shuttle system to avoid parking hassles and traffic congestion.
+The shuttle is the easiest way to get around the main canyon, and reserving your spot online avoids long lines and potential disappointment.
+Consider using the park's official website or the Recreation.gov app for reservations.

 money

 Pack plenty of water and snacks; prices inside the park are significantly higher than in nearby towns like Springdale.
-Refilling your water bottles at the visitor center's water fountains is a great way to save money.
-Consider purchasing a National Parks Pass if you plan to visit multiple parks during your trip.
+Refilling your water bottles at the visitor center is a great way to save money.
+Consider bringing a reusable water bottle and filling it up at the many water fountains available.

 safety